CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/upgrade-guides/upgrade-observability/2.2.0-to-3.0.0/cloud/grafana/upgrade-promtail.md

 title: "Upgrade Promtail"
 linkTitle: "Upgrade Promtail"
 description: "The steps to upgrade Promtail."
-weight: 4
+weight: 2
 ---

 # {{% param title %}}

 This guide describes how to upgrade the Promtail installation.
-Please ensure that the [Loki Upgrade][] has been completed before starting this upgrade.
+Please ensure that the [Prerequisites] for upgrading Observability have been completed before starting this upgrade.

 ## Perform Upgrade